Troubleshooting flow readings for your Alicat mass flow meter or mass flow controller

 - If you ordered your device with totalizer averaging (TOTAVG in your part number), reset your totalizer.
 The averaged flow rate updates live, so you can watch it until the value stops changing.

-- If you have an FP-25 or AFS model, you can record a single averaged flow reading over a specified amount of time by pressing START AVG from the Instant screen.
+- If you have an FP-25, you can record a single averaged flow reading over a specified amount of time by pressing START AVG from the Instant screen.

 It is also possible that you may have some small debris (such as shredded pieces of Teflon tape) stuck in the flow path.
 Inspect the inside of the upstream process port to ensure there is no debris.